 From those humble beginnings, the company continued to take on more work, adding employees and extra equipment.
 USA Energy Fabrication's 25 employees recently moved into the company's third location — a 22,000 square foot production facility with the space necessary to fully fabricate and test pipe spools in-house.

-The company focuses on oil and gas products used for production and refining, such as natural gas meter runs, pig launchers/receivers and process piping for custody transfer and petrochemical plants, pharmaceutical plants and refinery operations.
-USA Energy Fabrication’s services for large exploration and production companies in the oil and gas industry range from hole drilling in pipe walls to structural skids for pipe equipment mounting to pre-fabricated pipe spools for oil and gas movement.
-Welding operators are able to complete MIG, TIG and Flux-Cored welding, mostly Schedule 40 and Schedule 80 carbon steel pipe and some low tin and Schedule 10 stainless steel.
+USA Energy Fabrication focuses on oil and gas products used for production and refining.
+These products include natural gas meter runs, pig launchers/receivers and process piping for custody transfer and petrochemical plants, pharmaceutical plants and refinery operations.
+Their services for large exploration and production companies in the oil and gas industry range from hole drilling in pipe walls to structural skids for pipe equipment mounting to pre-fabricated pipe spools for oil and gas movement.
+Welding operators complete MIG, TIG and flux-cored welding, mostly Schedule 40 and Schedule 80 carbon steel pipe and some low tin and Schedule 10 stainless steel.

 USA Energy Fabrication’s high level of productivity and consistent, code-quality welds are driving factors in the growing customer demand.
-Smith and Bushey credit much of the growth — and USA Energy Fabrication’s ability to increase production and quality — to the Miller equipment the company uses, specifically the PipeWorx 400 welding system, which they couple with a Pipe Jammer mechanized welding system.
+Smith and Bushey credit much of the growth — and their ability to increase production and quality — to the Miller equipment the company uses, specifically the PipeWorx 400 welding system, which they couple with a Pipe Jammer mechanized welding system.